colmdoyle/colmdoyle.github.io/pages/speaking.md

 title: "Speaking"
 layout: "page"
 image: "/public/media/on-stage-social-crop.jpg"
-published: false
+published: true
 ---

 ![Colm Doyle speaking on stage](/public/media/on-stage-cropped.jpg)

 ## Events

 If you're interested in having me speak at your event or on your podcast, thank you for considering me!
-I'm happy to speak at developer focused events where I can participate from Ireland, or where travel is provided.
+I'm happy to speak at developer focused events where I can participate from Ireland, or where travel and accommodation is provided.
 If none of the talks below fit the bill, let me know and I'll see if there's something I can speak to.

 ## Talks